Bases of the Intersection Cohomology of Grassmannian Schubert Varieties: Introduction

-Dimensions of the intersection cohomology of Schubert varieties are given by the parabolic Kazhdan-Lusztig polynomials which, as usually, can be computed via a recursive formula.
-However, Schubert varieties in Grassmannians are very special among Schubert varieties in that they all admit small resolution of singularities \cite{Zel}.
-At the level of Kazhdan-Lusztig polynomials this is reflected in the existence of combinatorial non-recursive formulas.
+Dimensions of indecomposable singular Soergel bimodules are given by the parabolic Kazhdan--Lusztig polynomials which, as usual for these type of polynomials, can be computed via a recursive formula.
+However, Schubert varieties in Grassmannians are very special among Schubert varieties in that they all admit small resolution of singularities \cite[Theorem 1]{Zel}.
+At the level of Kazhdan--Lusztig polynomials this is reflected in the existence of combinatorial non-recursive formulas.

-The first version of such a formula is due to Lascoux and Sch\"utzenberger, who described a combinatorics for these polynomials involving ``binary trees'' \cite{LS}.
-More recently, Shigechi and Zinn-Justin gave an equivalent formulation of this combinatorics, this time involving Dyck partitions \cite{SZJ}.
-A major advantage of using Dyck partitions is that in this setting it is also possible to describe formulas for the inverse Kazhdan-Lusztig polynomials (this was originally shown by Brenti in \cite{Br}).
+The first version of such a formula is due to Lascoux and Sch\"utzenberger, who described a combinatorics for these polynomials involving ``binary trees'' \cite[Th\'eor\`eme 7.8]{LS}.
+More recently, Shigechi and Zinn-Justin gave an equivalent formulation of this combinatorics, this time involving Dyck partitions \cite[Corollary 2]{SZJ}.
+A major advantage of using Dyck partitions is that in this setting it is also possible to describe formulas for the inverse Kazhdan--Lusztig polynomials (this was originally shown by Brenti in \cite[Theorem 5.1]{Br}).

-We briefly recall what is a Dyck partition.
-If $\lambda$ and $\mu$ are paths with $\lambda\leq \mu$ (i.e. $\lambda$ lies completely below $\mu$), a Dyck partition between $\lambda$ and $\mu$ is a partition of the region between $\lambda$ and $\mu$ into Dyck strips (or thickened Dyck paths, see Definition \ref{Dyck}) as in the following figure.
+We recall what a Dyck partition is.
+If $\lambda$ and $\mu$ are paths with $\lambda\leq \mu$ (i.e. $\lambda$ lies completely below $\mu$), a Dyck partition between $\lambda$ and $\mu$ is a partition of the region between $\lambda$ and $\mu$ into Dyck strips (or thickened Dyck paths, see \Cref{Dyck}) as in \Cref{figDyck}.

-We can recover the Kazhdan-Lusztig polynomial $h_{\lambda,\mu}(v)$ by counting the number of Dyck partitions satisfying a technical condition (see Definition \ref{TypeIandII}) More precisely, the coefficient of $v^k$ in $h_{\lambda,\mu}(v)$ is equal to the number of Dyck partitions with $k$ strips.
+We can recover the Kazhdan--Lusztig polynomial $h_{\lambda,\mu}(v)$ by counting the number of Dyck partitions satisfying a combinatorial condition (see \Cref{TypeIandII}).
+More precisely, the coefficient of $v^k$ in $h_{\lambda,\mu}(v)$ is equal to the number of such Dyck partitions with $k$ strips.

-The main goal of the present paper is to ``lift'' the combinatorics of Dyck partitions to the equivariant intersection cohomology of Schubert varieties, obtaining a basis of the intersection cohomology parameterized by Dyck partitions.
+The main goal of the present paper is to ``lift'' the combinatorics of Dyck partitions to the category of Grassmannian Soergel bimodules, obtaining a basis of the intersection cohomology parameterized by Dyck partitions.

-To do so, it is very convenient to reinterpret equivariant intersection cohomology of Schubert varieties as indecomposable singular Soergel bimodules.
-In fact, this allows us to have the rich technology of Soergel bimodules at disposal: for example, morphisms between singular Soergel bimodules can be depicted using diagrams and the dimension of the spaces of morphisms can be computed using the corresponding Hecke algebra.
-Also the inverse Kazhdan-Lusztig polynomials naturally occur in the setting of singular Soergel bimodules: they can be extrapolated from the direct summands occurring in singular Rouquier complexes \cite{Pat4}.